Lenexa, Kansas: Economy

+Lenexa is the birthplace of Garmin and the regional headquarters of Kiewit Construction.

 Largest employers

-According to the City's 2015 Comprehensive Annual Financial Report, the largest employers in the city are:
+According to the city's 2015 Comprehensive Annual Financial Report, the largest employers in the city are:

 Government

-Lenexa is the home of a Records Center managed by the National Archives and Records Administration.
-The facility stores federal records from agencies in Iowa, Kansas, Missouri, and Nebraska including Department of Veterans Affairs and the Internal Revenue Service.
-The facility is also known informally as "The Caves" and is known to store items from the trauma room at Parkland Memorial Hospital in Dallas, Texas, where John F. Kennedy was pronounced dead following his assassination.
-As of January 2020, the current Mayor of Lenexa is Michael Boehm and the current City Manager is Beccy Yocham.
+Lenexa is the home of a records center managed by the National Archives and Records Administration.
+The facility stores federal records from agencies in Iowa, Kansas, Missouri, and Nebraska, including Department of Veterans Affairs and the Internal Revenue Service.
+The facility is also known informally as the Caves, and is known to store items from the trauma room at Parkland Memorial Hospital in Dallas, Texas, where John F. Kennedy was pronounced dead following his assassination.
+As of November 2023, the mayor of Lenexa is Julie Sayers and the city manager is Beccy Yocham.

 Education

 Lenexa does not have a public school district of its own.
 Instead, Lenexa students go to either Shawnee Mission School District, Olathe School District, or De Soto School District schools.
 It is also home to a handful of private schools.
 Lenexa's first private high school, St. James Academy, opened in 2005.
 The Johnson County Library has a branch in the Lenexa City Center.
-Wichita based Friends University also has a branch in Lenexa.
+Wichita-based Friends University also has a branch in Lenexa.
 The International Assembly for Collegiate Business Education is based in Lenexa; its competitive peer, the Accreditation Council for Business Schools and Programs, is based in neighboring Overland Park.

 Culture

 Events

-Each June the city hosts "The Great Lenexa Barbecue Battle", which is also the Kansas State Championship.
-Lenexa was known as the "Spinach Capital of the World" in the 1930s and celebrates with the Spinach Festival every September.
+Each June, the city hosts the Great Lenexa Barbecue Battle, which is also the Kansas state championship.
+Lenexa was known as the Spinach Capital of the World in the 1930s, and celebrates with the Spinach Festival every September.

 Religion

 Lenexa is home to the St. George Serbian Orthodox Church, a parish founded in Kansas City in 1906 and moved to Lenexa in 2006.
 The parish constructed a new Byzantine style church and cultural center.
 The church hosts a SerbFest every year in the summer and a Food Festival and Bazaar in the fall.

-The Church of the Nazarene, an evangelical Protestant denomination which was headquartered for many years in Kansas City, moved its international headquarters to Lenexa in 2008.
+The Church of the Nazarene, an evangelical Protestant denomination, which was headquartered for many years in Kansas City, moved its international headquarters to Lenexa in 2008.

+Health care

+The only hospital in the city is AdventHealth Lenexa City Center.

+Transportation

+Johnson County Transit provides local bus service in and around the city.
+The nearest intercity transit services are located at the Kansas City Union Station and Kansas City Bus Station.

 Notable people

-People who were born in or have lived in Lenexa include these:
+People who were born in or have lived in Lenexa include: